eu-cdse/documentation/Support.md

 # Service Desk

-In case of any questions that cannot be found in this documentation section, users can submit a support request related to questions on the use of the Copernicus Data Space Ecosystem.
+In case of any questions that cannot be found in this documentation section, users can ask for support related to questions on the use of the Copernicus Data Space Ecosystem.
 This article shows you how to do it.

 ## Prerequisites

-Important to know is that only users with a Copernicus Data Space Ecosystem account can raise support questions.
+Important to know is that only users with a Copernicus Data Space Ecosystem account can ask for support.
-If you don't have it yet, you can register it [here](https://identity.dataspace.copernicus.eu/auth/realms/CDSE/protocol/openid-connect/auth?client_id=cdse-public&redirect_uri=https%3A%2F%2Fdataspace.copernicus.eu&response_type=code&scope=openid).
+If you don't have one yet, you can register [here](https://identity.dataspace.copernicus.eu/auth/realms/CDSE/protocol/openid-connect/auth?client_id=cdse-public&redirect_uri=https%3A%2F%2Fdataspace.copernicus.eu&response_type=code&scope=openid).
 If you have an issue with registering or you want to deregister, please [contact us](mailto://help-cdse-login@cloudferro.com?Subject=Subject%20Text&Body=Your%20comments) directly.

 ## Step 1: Sign in to CloudFerro JIRA